-The Population and Housing Census 2021 is carried out by combining a register-based and common census.
+The Population and Housing Census 2021 is carried out by combining a register-based census with a sample survey.

 Register-based component of the census